Dodecanese Island Hopping Made Easy

 The Dodecanese Islands are in the southeastern part of the Aegean Sea and are accessible by various means of transportation.

 The most popular mode of transportation to the Dodecanese is by air.
 Rhodes, Kos, and Karpathos all have international airports with direct flights from different European cities.
-Several islands, such as Leros, Astypalea, and Kalymnos, also have domestic airports with links to Athens and other significant Greek towns
+Several islands, such as Leros, Astypalaia, Kalymnos, Kasos, and Kastellorizo, also have domestic airports with links to Athens and, in some cases, other Greek cities.

-Greek Dodecanese Islands With Airports & Ferry Routes
+Dodecanese Islands With Airports And Key Ferry Routes

 Active Honeymoon In Greece - Kalymnos Beach